leonkato/cst231-fa25/README.md

 # CST231 Fall 2025 In-Class Code

-This repository contains in-class examples for CST231 (CS101 with Java).
+This repository contains in-class examples for CST231.
 Each week has its own folder (`wk01`, `wk02`, ...), with subfolders for each class day (`d1`, `d2`, ...).

 Example structure: